 Even though spring rolls are not that hard to make, keeping them crispy after they are done cooking is often a challenge.
 Often as they cook, the rolls tend to absorb moisture and become soggy.

 If you are planning a party or inviting guests over for dinner, you don’t have to shove spring rolls at them immediately.
-Here are a few tips for cooling and storing spring rolls that will help them stay crispy.
+Here are a few tips for cooling and storing them that will help them stay crispy.

 Why Do Spring Rolls Become Soggy?